robochimps/.github/profile/README.md

 We believe science should be open, reproducible, and collaborative, and we're here to push the limits of what's computationally possible.

 ## Our  projects
+### [richmol](https://github.com/robochimps/richmol) - A Python package for simulations of rotational and rovibrational molecular dynamics in fields, as well as computations of molecular spectra.
+Developed as part of ongoing research projects, it continues to evolve, with new features added in response to project needs and community interest.
 ### [vibrojet](https://github.com/robochimps/vibrojet) - A Python package built on **JAX**, for computing **kinetic** and **potential energy operators** of molecules and their **Taylor series expansions**.
 ### [rotational_clusters](https://github.com/robochimps/rotational_clusters) - A repository containing code for computing highly-excited rovibrational states of a triatomic molecule, including nuclear-spin hyperfine effects.
 As an example, for the $\text{H}_2\text{S}$ molecule, we explore the effect of rotational energy-level clustering at high rotational excitations, a phenomenon linked to spontaneous symmetry breaking induced by centrifugal distortion and Coriolis couplings.